Welcome to today's edition of the Rush 24-7 podcast.

 Why stop now?

-One of the prominent items in their latest ad campaign is Big Bird and how Romney wants to kill Big Bird.
+I mean, to show you the depths to which they've sunk, one of the prominent items in their latest ad campaign is Big Bird and how Romney wants to kill Big Bird.

-More bad news on the economy today, and all Obama can do is run ads saying Romney wants to kill Big Bird.
+And all Obama can do is run ads saying Romney wants to kill Big Bird.

-You realize Big Bird got over a million dollars in stimulus money?
+You realize Big Bird got over a million dollars in stimulus money.

-Money ostensibly for shovel ready jobs went to PBS.
+Money ostensibly for shovel-ready jobs went to PBS.

-Over a million dollars went to the children's television workshop or some such thing?
+Over a million dollars went to the children's television workshop or some such thing.

 Sesame Street, that whole thing.

-Anyway, in a nutshell, in a nutshell, Obama's response to Romney's debate victory has been don't believe your eyes.
+Anyway, in a nutshell, in a nutshell, Obama's response to Romney's debate victory has been: don't believe your eyes.

 Believe my ads.